Your Domestic Violence Attorney

-Domestic violence is a complex area of family law in Atlanta.
+Domestic violence is a complex area of family law.
 Under Georgia law, domestic violence often involves criminal and family courts, even though they are two different areas of law.
 If you are a victim of domestic violence, you may not know which type of lawyer you should hire.
-In these situations, it is difficult to know whether you need to speak to an Atlanta criminal prosecutor or a family law practitioner.
+In these situations, it is difficult to know whether you need to speak to a criminal prosecutor or a family law practitioner.

-At Carter/Pilgrim, we represent domestic violence victims in the field of family law.
-If you are considering getting a divorce, domestic violence will play a role in your divorce proceedings.
 If you and your domestic abuser are co-parents, family court judges will also consider domestic abuse during child custody matters.
-If you are involved in a domestic violence case in the greater Atlanta area, Carter/Pilgrim can help.
-Contact our Atlanta law firm as soon as possible to schedule your initial consultation.
+If you are involved in a domestic violence case in the North Georgia area, our law firm can help.
+Contact our law firm as soon as possible to schedule your initial consultation.

 Domestic Violence and Family Law

-The area of family law covers not only divorce but all areas associated with divorce.
+The area of family law covers all areas associated with divorce.
 For example, the distribution of assets, child support, spousal support, child custody, visitation, and paternity issues are all part of family law.
-Domestic violence is also part of the area of family law.
+Domestic violence also falls into the area of family law.
 Victims of domestic violence may need to seek a protective order to keep themselves and their children safe.

-When domestic violence is ongoing, the Department of Family Services will usually get involved.
-If the Department of Family Services becomes involved with you and your children, speaking with an experienced family law attorney can be wise.
-At Carter/Pilgrim, we can help you understand your rights as a parent as you work with a social worker from the Department of Family Services.
+When domestic violence is ongoing, the Department of Family Services (DFS) will usually get involved.
+If this is your situation, speaking with an experienced family law attorney can be wise.
+At Carter Pilgrim, we can help you understand your rights as a parent as you work with a social worker from DFS.

 Domestic Violence in the Criminal Courts

-In many cases, when law enforcement shows up to a domestic violence call, they may arrest the domestic violence suspect.
-Atlanta prosecutors can then bring criminal domestic violence charges against the suspect in criminal court.
+When law enforcement is called to a domestic violence call, and there is enough evidence, they may arrest the domestic violence suspect.
+Prosecutors can then bring criminal domestic violence charges against the suspect in criminal court.
 The defendant, who is accused of domestic violence, cannot launch counter-allegations against the victim.

 If you are the victim of domestic violence, your abuser who is facing criminal charges cannot bring domestic charges against you, he or she can only defend against his or her domestic violence allegations.
 You will likely be called to testify at a domestic abuse criminal proceeding.